bkachava/pandas/README.md

 ## PyCitySchools

-Use the Pandas library and Jupyter Notebook for helping a School Board and Mayor to make strategic decisions regarding future school budgets and priorities, an analysis to the district-wide standardized test results was made.
+Pandas library and Jupyter Notebooks were used for helping a School Board and Mayor to make strategic decisions regarding future school budgets and priorities, an analysis to the district-wide standardized test results was made.
 Also, data was aggregated to show [trends](PyCitySchools) in school performance.